-Adding North State Aviation as a new tenant and leasing additional space to Crate Tech, Inc.

-- Continuing to provide significant support to Spirit AeroSystems as it sought to expand production at the North Carolina Business Unit in Kinston.
-This effort included an in-depth assessment of logistics options along the Highway 70 and North Carolina Railroad corridors between Morehead City and Kinston. - Continuing to work with the U.S. Army Corps of Engineers (USACE) to include 158 acres of the Authority's property currently outside of the USACE administered 404 permit area.
+- The NC Division of Aviation completed an economic impact study of North Carolina airports statewide, and of 72 public airports examined (including commercial airports) the Global TransPark ranked 6th through 14th in economic impact for all airports and 2nd through 7th for general aviation airports.
+An electronic version of this report is accessible by visiting https://connect.ncdot.gov/municipalities and clicking on "State Airport Aid". - Operating as an emergency response center for Hurricane Matthew response and recovery.
+Also functioned as back up to Greenville Airport in response to flooding. - NCDOT Division 2 moved to the Global TransPark and occupied building GTP#5.
+NC Emergency Management expanded its existing lease agreement to occupy the entirety of the Administration Building. - Temporarily leasing facilities to the Federal Emergency Management Agency, CrateTech, HondaJet, and the US Marine Corp. - Training center for Lidl grocery chain fully utilizing the Training Center and building GTP#2. - Significant revenue from regular use of the Global TransPark by Antonov as transport for Spirit AeroSystems Airbus fuselages and wing spans. - Continuing to provide significant support to Spirit AeroSystems as it sought to expand production at the North Carolina Business Unit in Kinston.
+This effort included an in-depth assessment of logistics options along the Highway 70 and North Carolina Railroad corridors between Morehead City and Kinston. - Continuing to work with the U.S. Army Corps of Engineers (USACE) to include 158 acres of the Authority's property that is currently outside of the USACE administered 404 permit area.
 This change would ensure that all of the Authority's developable land is available to meet short-notice development opportunities.

-Marketing activities for the year were focused on establishing new partnerships and fostering existing relationships.
+Marketing activities for the year focused on establishing new partnerships and fostering existing relationships.
 Moving forward the Authority will rely on these partners to help expand the sales capacity of the Authority's small staff in order to reach a wider audience.
 Marketing activities included: